UPPMAX/HPC-python/docs/day3/pandas/README.md

 :::

-## Exercise 2: reading and saving a comma-separated file
+## (optional) Exercise 2: reading and saving a comma-separated file

 In this exercise, we will first read
 [the 'diamonds' dataset (as a comma-separated file)](diamonds.csv):